2025 Hertfordshire County Council election: Overview

 On 10 May, the Reform UK councillors appointed councillor Doug Bainbridge of Old Stevenage as their group leader on the council, with councillor David Herring of Hemel Hempstead North West being appointed as their deputy leader.
 The Green Party also appointed a new group leader, councillor Kirsty Taylor-Moran of Ware North, and deputy leader, councillor Matt Fisher of St Albans Central.
 On 20 May, the day of the council's annual meeting, councillor Tina Bhartwas of Letchworth North left the Labour Party and joined the Liberal Democrats, citing dissatisfaction over the policies of the national Labour government.
 Councillor Nigel Bell of West Watford, the leader of the council's Labour group, called Bhartwas' move a "blow", while Conservative group leader councillor Richard Roberts of King's Langley criticised Bhartwas, claiming that she had "betrayed" her residents and calling for her to resign and face a by-election.

 On 7 October, councillor Caroline Clapper of Watling left the Conservative Party and joined Reform UK.
 She rejected calls for her to resign and face a by-election, stating it would cause a "significant and unnecessary cost to the taxpayer".
+In February 2026, councillor Peter Colley of Bedwell left Reform UK and joined Restore Britain.
+In March 2026, councillor Tony Hill of Flamstead End and Turnford resigned with no reason given, a by-election for his seat will be held on 7 May alongside the elections to Broxbourne Borough Council.